tytydraco/yessleep/out/Help_Is_On_The_Way.md

 I lit another cigarette.

 The rest of the night is like a hazy dream.
 It took till around midnight for a tow truck to arrive.
-I don't recall if it was the one I'd called for all those hours ago or the one sent by the mechanic.
+I don't remember if it was the one I'd called for all those hours ago or the one sent by the mechanic.
 It had no company logo.
 I watched the driver haul my car onto the bed, red mud caked across the pearly blue hood.
 I watched him hand me paperwork.
 I watched myself sign.
 I watched myself get into the passenger seat of the truck.
 I watched us drive away.

 I'm sitting on a cot in some two-star motel room as I write this account.
 I think I'll take a break from road tripping for awhile, not that I have much of a choice.
+The car is far beyond repair, I was told.
 I'll work odd jobs in this town, save a little, and then hitchhike my way back home when I'm ready.
+I'll even give K a call.
 But first, I need to catch my breath.

 As I type, I can't help but feel like I never left that place.